Towards a Solution to Bongard Problems: A Causal Approach

-In contrast to that there is also work on solving BPs end-to-end through deep neural networks taking the images as input for an implicit feature extraction through a neural network like in \citep{nie2020bongard} where synthetic data resembling BPs is generated to help learn a feature representation for the actual classifier and make data-driven image processing through neural networks by simply having more data even if it is only synthetic.
+Succeeding in solving about a dozen BPs from the original 100.
+Another approach is from Kharagorgiev \citep{kharagorgiev2020solving} which involves synthetically generated data of random geometric images to learn a feature extractor.
+The extracted features are then used to train a neural network for image classification, assigning them to the correct group for a given BP.
+This model was evaluated on 232 BPs including not only the 100 original BPs from Bongard \citep{bongard1970pattern} but also including the extended set of BPs \citep{mitchell2019artificial}.
+In contrast to these approaches there has also been work on solving BPs end-to-end using deep neural networks taking images as input, this time with implicit feature extraction through neural networks \citep{nie2020bongard} but focusing more on providing the neural network with enough data to learn these features by creating synthetic data inspired by the BPs consisting of a set of 12,000 additional synthetic BPs which were then used to train a neural network, achieving an accuracy of around 60-70\% on the synthetic dataset.